SStantcheva/stefanie-stantcheva/README.md

 - *To change the appearance of the whole site:* some options, notably fronts, colours and sizes can be edited in the `themes/academimal/static/css/style.css`; more complex edits will require you to change the `.html` of individual pages or of the sidebar, which is a far more convoluted process, notably because the code is spread across many different snippets.
 Tip: use "inspect element" in your browser and the "search" function in your computer generously.

-- Something on how the site is hosted.
+- Something on how the site is hosted, TBD.

-**If you have any questions,** feel free to write to c.schesch@gmail.com.
+**If you have any questions,** feel free to write to c.schesch@gmail.com or sstantcheva@fas.harvard.edu.